Table of Contents

 Example 1: A Busy Dental Practice

-They used to call patients to remind them about appointments—and up to 40% never answered.
-But once they switched to automated text reminders, they saw:
+They used to send appointment reminders via phone calls, and up to 40% never answered.
+But once they switched to automated appointment SMS for business landline reminders, they saw:

 - No-show rates drop by 25%